stevenschobert/instafeed.js/README.md

 > Note: `YOUR_USER_ID` option corresponds to your Instagram **account ID (eg: 4385108)**, not your username.
 If you do not know your account ID, do a quick google search for ["What is my Instagram account ID?"](https://google.com/search?q=What%20is%20my%20Instagram%20account%20ID%3F).
 There a several free tools available online that will look it up for you.

+> Troubleshooting: If you are seeing the error `No user specified.
+Use the 'userId' option` in your browser console, make sure there are no quotation marks around the value for `userId`.
+Instafeed.js is expecting the `userId` as a number, not as a string.

 ## Pagination